DocisJP/API-CHALLENGE/terraform/README.md

 ## Notes

-- This configuration uses a combination of resources and data sources to manage new resources and reference existing ones.
+- The configuration uses both newly created resources and existing ones, depending on the `create_bucket` local variable in `s3.tf`.
-- S3 buckets can be created or referenced based on the `create_bucket` local variable in `s3.tf`.
+- **S3 Bucket Creation**: If `create_bucket["raw"]` or `create_bucket["processed"]` is `false`, Terraform will reference existing S3 buckets instead of creating new ones.
-- Lambda functions are created and deployed using the source code in the `../lambda_functions` directory.
+- **S3 Bucket Notifications**: Notifications are set up on the raw data S3 bucket to trigger events to an SQS queue whenever new objects are created in the bucket.
 - The RDS instance is created in a VPC with appropriate security groups.
 - A Step Functions state machine orchestrates the data processing workflow.
 - ECS tasks run in a Fargate cluster behind a Network Load Balancer.